-When you think about it, what don’t Moms do?
-Since the day you were born, she’s loved and supported you – not to mention, she probably cooked, cleaned, had a job, and drove you to all those extracurricular activities.
+Since the day you were born, your mom has loved and supported you — not to mention cooked, cleaned, had a job, and drove you to all those extracurricular activities.
 Even when you might not have realized it (those teenage years, anyone?), your mom always had your best interest at heart.

 A brief history of Mother’s Day